CleanScan

 Closing check

 The checklist should not be identical at every facility.
 A medical office, school, dealership, and general office building all have different risk areas.
-But the framework should stay consistent so your supervisors can review quality across sites without relearning the system each time.1
+Keep the framework consistent so supervisors can review quality across sites without relearning the system each time.1

 Use a Two-Layer Checklist System